 "Meeting your protein requirements in your diet is especially important when you increase your activity level (through exercise)," she says in the article "How to Lose Weight."
-"Not only does this macro help your body build and maintain muscle mass, it may help to facilitate weight loss, and can increase your feelings of fullness.
+"Not only does it help your body build and maintain muscle mass, it may help to facilitate weight loss, and can increase your feelings of fullness.
 So, while you may associate a protein shake primarily with getting bigger, it can be just as important an ally when weight loss is the goal!"

-Protein can also help you lose weight because it has a higher thermic effect than carbohydrates and fat combined.
+Dietary protein can also help you lose weight because it has a higher thermic effect than carbohydrates and fat combined.
 This means your body burns more calories to digest, absorb, and distribute nutrients from protein than with carbs and fats.

 How Much Protein Should I Take To Lose Weight?

-The amount that we've advocated throughout this guide, 1.0-1.25 grams per pound of body weight per day, works just as well for weight loss as it does for muscle gain.
+The amount that we've advocated throughout this guide, 1.0-1.25 grams per pound of body weight per day, works just as well for weight loss as it does for weight gain.
 If you're otherwise restricting your calories, it's even more important to make sure you get enough protein!

 What Is The Best Protein Powder For Losing Weight?

-This fast-digesting form of protein has been shown to positively impact the hunger hormones in your gut, the appetite control center in your brain, and to have a helpful impact on blood glucose levels, which has a positive impact on appetite and, in turn, on weight loss.
+This fast-digesting protein supplement has been shown to positively impact the hunger hormones in your gut, the appetite control center in your brain, and to have a helpful impact on blood glucose levels, which has a positive impact on appetite and, in turn, on weight loss.
 Check out our guide to the best protein powders for weight loss for more suggestions.